grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         You are back from hell, and after this morbid spectacle, you want to see the world of the living.
 You need air and landscapes.
+        <br /><br />
         You warn the inhabitants of the village that you are going on a vacation for a while.
 Some of them, after reading a few books on the resources of old times, put some requests back to you.
 You're looking through your chests, but you're unlikely to have all of their requests ...
 You may have to make some detours.
+        <br /><br />
-So you decide to prepare to go on a resource trip.
+        So you decide to prepare
+        to go on a resource trip.
 It will be nice and refreshing for you.
 It would be better to write down your coordinates details so that you can easily locate yourself.
 A compass will also be useful.
+        <br /><br />
-This trip will certainly make you meet some new friends …
+        This trip will certainly make you
+        meet some new friends …
     </blockquote>